apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

     cond %{PATH} <operand>

 The path component of the transaction.
-This includes the leading ``/`` that immediately follows the hostname and terminates prior to the ``?`` signifying the beginning of query parameters (or the end of the URL, whichever occurs first).
+This does NOT include the leading ``/`` that immediately follows the hostname and terminates prior to the ``?`` signifying the beginning of query parameters (or the end of the URL, whichever occurs first).